Majors & Minors

 |Political Science||American Government and Politics, International Politics and Military Affairs, Pre-Law and Legal Studies|

 A minor is a program within a recognized area of knowledge offering students more than a casual introduction to the area but less than a major in it.
 Each minor includes at least 15 credit hours.
 Minors may be combined with any departmental major.
 A student who completes all designated courses in a minor with a grade point average of at least 2.0 will have the minor entered on the transcript at the time of graduation.

-Geography courses are offered in the Department of History, geology courses in the Department of Chemistry, fine arts (music and art) courses in the Department of History, philosophy courses in the Department of English, computer science courses in the Department of Mathematics and Computer Science, and sociology and anthropology courses in the Department of Political Science and Criminal Justice.
+Geography courses are offered through the Department of History, geology courses in the Department of Chemistry, fine arts (music and art) and philosophy courses in the Department of English, Chinese courses in the Department of Modern Languages, sociology courses in the Department of Criminal Justice, anthropology courses in the Department of Political Science and astronomy in the Department of Physics.